Learn about the historical milestones that have shaped our service to the Lower Hunter for more than 125 years.

 Learn more about us

-We are a State Owned Corporation (SOC) providing drinking water, wastewater, and recycled water services to a population approaching 600,000 people in homes and businesses across the Lower Hunter.
+We are a State Owned Corporation (SOC) providing drinking water, wastewater, and recycled water services to a population of more than 600,000 people in homes and businesses across the Lower Hunter.

 We are committed to providing water and wastewater services that benefit our customers, consumers and community.
 Learn more about our values and purpose, the strategies we currently have in place and our goals for the future.